Take strength from your experience

 Transferable skills are a core set of abilities that can be applied to different jobs and industries.
 They give us career flexibility and act as a strong foundation.
 They include all the things we’ve learnt in education, previous positions, voluntary work, hobbies and life in general.
 Never underestimate how much you already know!

-Our experiences and transferrable skills hold the key to so much more than simply career advancement, for example, they can provide us with clarity and strength when we’re faced with problems and dilemmas.
+Our life experiences and transferable skills hold the key to so much more than career advancement.
+For example, they can give us clarity and strength when we’re faced with problems or dilemmas.
 Often when we reflect on our previous experiences, we find we have all the answers we need.

 ‘By developing the ability to explore and be curious about our own experience and actions, we suddenly open up the possibilities of purposeful learning – derived not from books or experts, but from our work and our lives.’ – Joy Amulya

-Transferable skills helped me to change my career and to build a freelance business.
-For example, my skills enabled me to move from retail to the art world and from the art world to educational fundraising.
-The same set of skills were valuable in three different work sectors and they continue to serve me today.
+I’ve seen my clients change their careers and build successful businesses by utilising their life experience and transferable skills.
+And in my career, my transferable skills have enabled me to move from retail to the art world and from the art world to educational fundraising.
+The same set of skills were valuable in three different industries, and as a coach, they continue to serve me today.

 Focus on what you’ve achieved